mssamhan31/Solar-Curtailment/README.md

 4. For the remaining instances we compare the real vs. expected generation
 5. We calculate the difference between the actual power production and the expected power production and if there are any discrepancies, we double check with VAr values to confirm V-VAr curtailment.

-It is worth to note, that the amount of energy curtailed in a non clear sky day are most likely overestimated.
-This is because no one can be sure whether the curtailment is due to V-VAr response or due to cloud cover.
+It is worth to note that the amount of energy curtailed in a non clear sky day is most likely overestimated.
+This is because it is difficult to be sure whether the curtailment is due to V-VAr response or due to cloud cover.

 ### V-Watt Response Detection
-In a V-Watt enabled site, the real power limit value will decrease linearly with increasing voltage.
-The illustration, taken from AS/NZS 4777 2020 is shown below.
+In a V-Watt mode enabled site, the real power limit value will decrease linearly with increasing voltage.
+The illustration, taken from AS/NZS 4777.2 2020 is shown below.
 <img width="500" alt="illustration_vwatt_curve" src="https://user-images.githubusercontent.com/110155265/193739913-7682ba54-8027-4b54-a756-bba93c038d59.png">

-For convenience, let's call voltage where the real power starts decreasing, as threshold voltage.
+For convenience, let's call the voltage value where the real power starts decreasing as the threshold voltage.
 In the picture above, it is denoted as V3.
-It can vary from 235-255 V according to AS/NZS 4777 2020.
-The voltage will stop decreasing exactly at V4 = 265 V, where the real power limit is 20% the ac capacity of the inverter (after this voltage, inverter must trip and cease to operate).
-That is why we need to check the scatter plot of power with voltage, whether it matches one of the possible V-Watt curve, as the voltage threshold can vary from 235-255 V. The preliminary steps for V-Watt response detection are:
+It can vary from 235-255 V according to AS/NZS 4777.2 2020.
+The voltage will stop decreasing exactly at V4 = 265 V, where the real power limit is 20% of the ac capacity of the inverter (after this voltage, inverter must trip and cease to operate).
+That is why we need to check the scatter plot of power against voltage and check whether it matches one of the possible V-Watt curve, as the voltage threshold can vary from 235-255 V. The preliminary criteria for V-Watt response detection are:
 1. If it is not a clear sky day, it is inconclusive.
-This is because in a non clear sky day, we cannot be sure the decreasing value of real power is due to cloud or due to V-Watt respones.
+This is because in a non clear sky day, we cannot be sure if the decreasing value of real power is due to cloud or due to V-Watt respones.
-2. Else we check the polyfit quality.
+2. Else, we check the polyfit quality.
 If the polyfit quality is not good enough, it is inconclusive as well.
 This is because the ghi observation station can be far than the actual site location, which makes the clear sky day judgement inaccurate.
 In that case, it is possible for the script to detect the day as a clear sky day, but the polyfit quality is not good enough because the cloud only covers the site area and not the ghi observation station area.
-3. Else we check whether the dataset contain points where the voltage is more 235 V. If not, it is inconclusive because there are no points to be checked for V-Watt response, as 235 V is the minimum possible value of threshold value.
+3. Else we check whether the dataset contain points where the voltage is more 235 V. If not, it is inconclusive because there are no points to be checked for the V-Watt response, as 235 V is the minimum possible value of threshold value.

-If it passes these preliminary steps, meaning it is a clear sky day with good polyfit quality and available overvoltage points, we then check the V-Watt response.
-For each of the possible V-Watt curve (from 235-255 V threshold voltage), we check the actual data with these steps:
+If the site passes these preliminary criteria, meaning it is a clear sky day with good polyfit quality and some voltages above the minimum Volt-Watt voltage threshod point (235V), we then check the V-Watt response.
+For each of the possible V-Watt curve (from 235-255 V threshold voltage), we check the actual data with following steps:
 1. Determine the threshold voltage value, for example, 235 V
 2. Form a V-Watt response curve with the corresponding threshold value.
-For example, if we have 235 V as the threshold value, the maximum real power starts decreases linearly until 265 V, where the real power limit is 20%.
-We call this curve as Power Limit VWatt.
+For example, if we have 235 V as the threshold value V3, the maximum real power starts decreases linearly until 265 V, where the real power limit is 20%.
+We call this curve as Power Limit V-Watt.
-3. Find datapoints where the expected real power is higher than the Power Limit VWatt.
+3. Find datapoints where the expected real power is higher than the Power Limit V-Watt.
 It means there is a possibility of curtailment in these datapoints.
-We call this points as suspect data.
-The visualization can be seen below.
+These are possible points where V-Watt curtailment is observed (suspect data).
+An example visualization can be seen below.
 ![image](https://user-images.githubusercontent.com/110155265/193739423-4d9e537d-936b-44ea-8112-2805ab6848e3.png)
-4. Add buffer for the Power Limit VWatt curve from the step 2, using 150 watt value distance.
+4. Add buffer for the Power Limit V-Watt curve from the step 2, using 150 watt as distance from the both sides of the curve.
 Using this step, we obtain the lower buffer and upper buffer which is illustrated below.
+This helps to eliminate the risk of incorrect conclusions of V-Watt curve due to possible noises in the data.
 ![image](https://user-images.githubusercontent.com/110155265/193739479-c1d57c00-d000-4759-93f1-6ae82ba45af0.png)

 5. Then, we count the percentage of datapoints in the suspect data which lie in the buffer range of the V-Watt curve from step 3.
 The percentage, which we call compliance percentage, is calculated by dividing the number of actual real power points in the buffer range by the total number of actual real power points.
 If the current compliance percentage is higher than the current best percentage, we renew the best percentage value by this number.